aresponses/aresponses/README.md

 When a request is received the first matching response will be returned and removed from the routing table.
 The `response` argument can be either a string, Response, dict, or list.
-Use `aresponses.Response` when you need do something more complex.
+Use `aresponses.Response` when you need to do something more complex.

 **Note that version >=2.0 requires explicit assertions!**